PrairieLearn/PrairieLearn/doc/installing.md

 This is the easiest way to get started.

 1. Install [Docker](https://www.docker.com).
-Note that on Windows there are several versions of Docker available, depending on which Windows version you have.
-You might also need to enable virtualization in the BIOS.
+On Linux and MacOS this is straightforward.
+On Windows the best version is "Docker for Windows", which require Windows 10 Pro/Edu.
+You should install this if at all possible because it is much better than the older "Docker Toolbox".

 1. Run PrairieLearn with: